Overview: Charts (App)

 Overview

 Charts are really helpful for digesting data in a faster and more meaningful way.
-At Edify, the foundation of a chart is a report.
+The foundation of a chart is a report.
 This means that once a report is created, one or several charts can be built for it.

 You can build an unlimited number of charts off of a single report.
 And there are several different types of charts available to you.
 The number and type of charts that you build for a report is based on the data in the report.
 Some chart types work better for displaying certain data over other types.